liferay-design/liferay.design/src/markdown/lexicon/patterns/drag-and-drop.md

 ![a resize of the original drag element](/images/lexicon/DnDDragResize.jpg)

+**Using a Representation while Dragging a Single Element**

+In contrast, an alternative option for dragging a single element is to show a new element with the most relevant information.

+Optionally an icon or a thumbnail can be shown accompanying the key field.

 **Multiple elements dragging**

 When dragging multiple elements, you may need to indicate how many elements are being dragged.
 For that we offer a badge to reflect this amount.
 Please remember the following while dragging multiple elements: